7 Best Kauai Snorkeling Spots

 *Kid Friendly *Lifeguard *Public Restrooms *Outdoor Showers *Picnic Tables

-One of the top Kauai snorkeling beaches, Poipu offers magnificent marine life, great amenities, and a bit of lawn, sun, and sand!
-It’s also just a short walk from your car to the beach.
-You can swim, snorkel, barbeque, and relax.
+One of the top Kauai snorkeling beaches, Poipu offers magnificent marine life, ample amenities, and a bit of lawn, sun, and sand!
+It’s also just a short walk from vehicle to beach so you can bring all the gear.
+Swim, snorkel, barbeque, and relax the day away.
 The cove here is medium sized, and home to colorful fish of all shapes and sizes.
-Lifeguards watch over the swimmers in the water.
-If you walk left, there are amazing tide pools hosting all kinds of tiny marine life.
-Although pine and palm trees grow at Poipu, there isn’t much shade.
-You’d do well to rent a beach umbrella or two.
+Lifeguards watch over the swimmers and snorkelers.
+If you walk left, there are amazing tide pools hosting all kinds of interesting marine life.
+Although pine and palm trees grow at Poipu, there isn’t much shade available.
+We suggest renting a beach umbrella (or two) along with your snorkel gear.

-Sea turtles (honu) come near the shore quite often at Poipu.
-While you swim, make sure to give them at least 30 feet of space, if you can.
-You will definitely see large schools of needlefish, baby unicornfish, and all sorts of butterflyfish.
+Sea turtles (honu) come close to shore quite often at Poipu.
+While you swim, make sure to give them at least 30 feet of space.
+You will definitely see large schools of needlefish, baby unicornfish, and all sorts of butterflyfish at this beach.
 Keep your eyes open for saddleback wrasse, juvenile rockmover wrasse (they look like seaweed!), and don’t forget the Hawaii state fish – say it with me now! – the humuhumunukunukuapua’a.

 Enter the water on the far left, where the cove is sandy.
 The rest of this Kauai snorkeling area is rocky and covered in algae.
-For your safety and that of the fragile habitat, do not put your feet down on rocks or coral underwater.
+For your safety and that of the fragile habitat, do not put your feet down on rocks or coral.
 The best snorkeling is on the right hand side of the cove, just to the right of an underwater rock line.
-Once you swim to that stone border, don’t try to swim over or climb over it – the water is too shallow.
-Instead, swim toward shore to detour around the wall, and you will love what you see on the other side!
-Before you get in the water to enjoy Poipu Beach, it’s always a good plan to ask the lifeguards what you ought to be aware of that day.
-Have a great time!
+Once you swim to that stone border, don’t try to swim or climb over it – the water is too shallow.
+Instead, swim toward shore to detour around the wall, and you will love what you see on the other side.
+Before entering the water to enjoy snorkeling at Poipu Beach, it is wise to ask the lifeguards what you ought to be aware of that day.
+Oh, and have a great time!

 Poipu Beach Snorkel Rentals